 #3.
 Belleek Woods

 Keep a look out for some woodland animals such as squirrels, badgers, foxes and rabbits.
 There are also many historical features to be seen along the trail, including a hermitage and an ice house.
-There is a newly restored picnic area where you can relax and watch the boats on the river.
-And don’t forget to bring some bread to feed the ducks and swans!
+There is a lovely picnic area where you can relax and watch the boats on the river.
+And don’t forget to hunt for the fairies on the fairy trail!

 #4.
 Croagh Patrick

-The holy mountain of Croagh Patrick in Westport is an ancient site of pilgrimage with breathtaking views over Clew Bay.
+The holy mountain of Croagh Patrick in Westport is an ancient site of pilgrimage with breathtaking views over Clew Bay, and one of the most famous walks in Mayo.
 This is a great family hike for older children and worth a trip even if you only get as far as the base with toddlers.

 #5.
 Clare Lake Loop Walk